By highrise logo

 Work is likely the last thing on your mind in the event of a loved one's passing.
 Besides the need to grieve, there may be financial and logistical arrangements to handle, such as planning the funeral.

-Numerous companies have a grief leave policy that provides time off for a family member's death and is one distinguishing feature of a good workplace.
+Numerous companies have a grief leave policy that provides time off for a family member's death; this is one distinguishing feature of a good workplace.

 It is crucial to review your employee handbook for guidelines.
 If there is no official policy, you should directly speak with human resources or your manager to explain the situation and request time off.